stormpath/stormpath-documentation/source/005_auth_n.rst

 .. note::

-	If you are using `Google+ Sign-In for server-side apps <https://developers.google.com/+/web/signin/server-side-flow>`_, Google recommends that you leave the " Authorized redirect URI" field blank in the Google Developer Console.
+	If you are using `Google+ Sign-In for server-side apps <https://developers.google.com/+/web/signin/server-side-flow>`_, Google recommends that you leave the "Authorized redirect URI" field blank in the Google Developer Console.
 In Stormpath, when creating the Google Directory, you must set the redirect URI to ``postmessage``.

 Step 2: Map the Directory as an Account Store for Your Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating an Account Store Mapping can be done through the REST API, as described in the `Account Store Mappings`_ section above.
+Creating an Account Store Mapping between your new Google Directory and your Stormpath Application can be done through the REST API, as described in the `Account Store Mappings`_ section above.

 Step 3: Access an Account with Google Tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To access or create an Account in your new Google Directory, you must gather a Google **Authorization Code** on behalf of the user.
-This requires leveraging `Google’s OAuth 2.0 protocol <https://developers.google.com/identity/protocols/OpenIDConnect>`_ and the user’s consent for your application’s permissions.
+This requires leveraging `Google’s OAuth 2.0 protocol <https://developers.google.com/identity/protocols/OAuth2>`_ and the user’s consent for your application’s permissions.

 Generally, this will include embedding a link in your site that will send an authentication request to Google.
-Once the user has authenticated, Google will redirect the response to your application, including the **Authorization Code**.
-This is documented in detail `here <https://developers.google.com/identity/protocols/OpenIDConnect#authenticatingtheuser>`_, under "Server flow".
+Once the user has authenticated, Google will redirect the response to your application, including the **Authorization Code** or **Acess Token**.
+This is documented in detail `here <https://developers.google.com/identity/protocols/OpenIDConnect#authenticatingtheuser>`_.

 .. note::